oap-project/gazelle_plugin/oap-cache/oap/docs/Advanced-Configuration.md

  -d  Pmem directory
  ```

 You can start plasma service on each node as following command, and then you can run your workload.
+If you install OAP by Conda, you can find plasma-store-server in the path **$HOME/miniconda2/envs/oapenv/bin/**.

 ```
-plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem
+./plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem
 ```

  Remember to kill `plasma-store-server` process if you no longer need cache, and you should delete `/tmp/plasmaStore` which is a Unix domain socket.

-- Use yarn to start plamsa service
+- Use yarn to start Plamsa service
-We can use yarn(hadoop version >= 3.1) to start plasma service, you should provide a json file like following.
+We can use yarn(hadoop version >= 3.1) to start Plasma service, you should provide a json file like following.
 ```
 {
   "name": "plasma-store-service",